pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 * Many keyservers restrict the format of user IDs to email addresses.
     This hampers the distribution of OpenPGP keys for non-email use cases.
     For example, the Monkeysphere project uses URL user IDs in order to replace the SSH and HTTPS PKIs with the OpenPGP PKI.
-* SKS keyservers still do not have effective protections against the creation of keys with fake userIDs.
+* SKS keyservers still do not have effective protections against the creation of large numbers of keys with the same user ID.
     Some key owners therefore have keys that are effectively undiscoverable via these keyservers, although they can still be updated.
 * Most client software only supports the use of a single keyserver at a time.
     This is a holdover from the days of the sks-keyservers.net pool, which distributed queries across multiple keyservers using a single keyserver address.